West Pier at Brighton – Photography Print

 Each landscape photograph is printed individually onto Canon Pixma Premium Glossy paper for durability.

-The prints are available mounted ready for framing in either A4 or A3 sizes with the option of a wood and perspex fronted frame as shown, ready for hanging.
+The prints come with a narrow white boarder and are available in either A4 or A3 sizes with the option of being supplied framed and mounted in a wood and Perspex-fronted frame as shown, ready for hanging.

 Size : A4 Print 21 x 29.5 cm

 Size : A3 Print 30 x 42 cm

 Size : A4 Framed Print 37 x 47 cm

 Size : A3 Framed Print 43 x 53 cm